-Access on Mendip & South Wales
+Access on Mendip & in South Wales

 For those who have recently joined the club (and for some who joined ages ago), you may be wondering what esoteric rites you have to go through to get permits, keys and leaders for some caves.
 Many caves are gated or controlled by individual or consortiums of caving clubs, often at the request of the landowner.
 The largest of these is the Charterhouse Caving Company (CCC Ltd), of which the UBSS is a member, originally set up as the Charterhouse Caving Committee, at the request of Bristol Water to administer access to the caves on their land.